biotia/geoseeq_api_client/README.md

 ## Using the Python API in a program

 Please see `geoseeq_api/cli/download.py` for examples of how to download data using the Python API directly.

+## Development in GitHub Codespaces

+This repository includes a `.devcontainer` configuration so it can be opened directly in [GitHub Codespaces](https://docs.github.com/codespaces).
+When the codespace is created the development dependencies are installed and `pre-commit` hooks are set up automatically.

 ---